iamveekthorr/lendsqr-wallets/README.md

 The overall application is built as an API which uses [JWT](https://auth0.com/docs/secure/tokens/json-web-tokens) as the authentication mechanism while providing [RBAC](https://auth0.com/docs/manage-users/access-control/rbac) to protected routes.

+The postman document will be found in the repo.

 ## Installation

 ```bash